Movatterモバイル変換

 Left to right: whiteking, blackrook, blackqueen, whitepawn, blackknight, whitebishop

-Chess is anabstract strategyboard game for two players which involvesno hidden information and no elements ofchance.
-It is played on a squaregame board called achessboard containing 64 squares arranged in an 8×8 grid.
-The players, referred to as"White" and "Black", each control sixteenpieces: oneking, onequeen, tworooks, twobishops, twoknights, and eightpawns; each type of piece has a different pattern of movement.
-An enemy piece may be "captured" (removed from the board) by moving one's own piece onto the square it occupies; the object of the game is to "checkmate" (threaten with inescapable capture) the enemy king.
+Chess is aboard game for two players, played on a squareboard consisting of 64 squares arranged in an 8×8 grid.
+The players, referred to as"White" and "Black", each control sixteenpieces: oneking, onequeen, tworooks, twobishops, twoknights, and eightpawns, with each piece type having a different pattern of movement.
+An enemy piece may be captured (removed from the board) by moving one's own piece onto the square it occupies.
+The object of the game is to "checkmate" (threaten with inescapable capture) the enemy king.
 There are also several ways a game can end in adraw.

 Selected article -show another